buditanrim/buditanrim.github.io/_posts/2020-07-05-low-ux-maturity.md

  - "seo/buditanrim-seo-01.jpg"
 ---

-In my previous in-house job, I was quite lucky to be able to work in a company with a high-maturity UX, like Shopify.
+In my previous in-house job, I was quite lucky to be able to work in a company with a high UX maturity, like Shopify.
 Where the majority of people, no matter what their title is, will think and talk about the customers in the center of their conversation.

 As I moved to Indonesia, I realized things are different.
 Everyone talks about feature, feature, or money.
 Or worse, they will think they are the users.
 I don't have issue to think about the business outcome, I do have an issue with the fact some people plan to get business outcome without thinking about their customers.